packbackbooks/engineering-docs/careers/software-engineer.md

 ## Engineer I

-An engineer II is capable of taking on well-defined technical problems and managing their own work each sprint.
+An engineer I is capable of taking on well-defined technical problems and managing their own work each sprint.

 **Technical Knowledge:** They have a theoretical understanding of the core concepts and best practices of software engineering and have some practical experience implementing them.
 They understand the basics of writing performant, well-abstracted code, but need help with complex tasks and tasks outside their specialization.